vsolovyov/blog/content/good-webcams.md

 The simplest thing is to sit in a room so the window is in front of you and the Sun isn’t shining into a lens from behind your shoulder.

-Webcam cannot provide a decent lighting capabilities by itself, so I won’t spend much time here.
+Webcam cannot provide decent lighting capabilities by itself, so I won’t spend much time here.
 There is a webcam by Razer with a built-in LED circle, but it’s necessarily small, always shines from a webcam direction and is mostly a gimmick.